Elections in Russia: Parliament

-Legislative elections take place in Russia's 85 subjects of federation ranging from oblasts, republics, autonomous territories, and autonomous okrugs.
+Legislative elections take place in Russia's 89 subjects of federation ranging from oblasts, republics, autonomous territories, and autonomous okrugs.

-The elections for the State Duma of Russia are held every five years, and the dispute is for the 450 seats of the Parliament.
-Half of the seats are allocated through a proportional representation party list voting, with a threshold of 7%.
+The elections for the State Duma of Russia are held every five years, and the dispute is for the 450 seats of the Parliament according to a mixed-member majoritarian representation.
+Half of the seats are allocated through a proportional representation party list voting, with a threshold of 5%.
 The other half is appointed through majority voting, where one deputy is elected for one constituency.
 Regional assemblies with their respective deputies are formed through this system.
 The legislative body of Russia (the Federation Council and the State Duma) are subject to the articles 94-109 of the constitution, and these explain important points about the elections for the parliament in Russia, these are: